joel-day/LeetCode-Workspace/README.md

 # LeetCode Workspace

-This is a custom mono-repo for practicing LeetCode which includes flashcards and custom bash scripts.
+**This is a custom mono-repo for practicing LeetCode which includes flashcards and custom bash scripts.**

 Want to use this mono-repo setup for yourself?
-See the 'Set-up' section at the bottom of this ReadMe.
+See the 'Workspace Set-up' section at the bottom of this ReadMe.

-My solutions with explanations are in the 'Solutions' section below.

-# Solutions
+# My Solutions

 ![Solution Image](data/raw/sol.jpg)